Gout and low carb

 After dozens of high-quality studies comparing low-carb diets to other diets, there seem to be none noticing any obvious difference in the risk of gout, although no study has specifically focused on this question.

-Doctors regularly treating patients with low-carb diets do not notice a sharp increase in gout episodes, even during the initial time period.17 If there exists an increase in risk during the first few weeks, it is likely small.
+Doctors regularly treating patients with low-carb diets do not notice a sharp increase in gout episodes, even during the initial time period.

 How to avoid gout